 At Hurlburt, we have created a culture of loving the outdoors and wanting to spend time in it as well as nurturing and exploring it too.

-In our classroom most of our structural pieces are made from natural wood such as our arbor archway, beehive, art easel with bench, and picnic table.
+In our classroom, most of our structural pieces are made from natural wood such as our arbor archway, beehive, art easel with bench, and picnic table.
 A large variety of native plants and flowers are found throughout many of our areas with various shapes, sizes, colors, and textures.
-When you look up in our trees, wind chimes, custom made tree figurines made by our youth, and light catchers brings added definition to the area as well as providing an extra dimension of visual sensory.
+When you look up in our trees, wind chimes, custom-made tree figurines made by our youth, and light catchers bring added definition to the area as well as providing an extra dimension of visual sensory.
 Using trees as natural dividers help youth to understand the separated areas and help to keep materials organized.

-All areas have been designed to be low maintenance but are still open ended to allow for full creativity of youths imagination.
+All areas have been designed to be low maintenance but are still open-ended to allow for full creativity of youth’s imagination.
 Natural wood signs placed at the entry of each area help to define the spaces even more.
-Keeping our plants, trees, and bushes trimmed and maintained is key to having clear visibility of all areas as staff is also strategically placed throughout the classroom, engaged with youth.
+Keeping our plants, trees, and bushes trimmed and maintained is key to having clear visibility of all areas as the staff is also strategically placed throughout the classroom, engaged with youth.